aanthonytomas/aanthonytomas/README.md

 **`Digital Craftsman (Aspiring Full Stack Software Engineer/Developer)`** <br>

-I'm Computer Science student from Philippines, building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All of the information and code I've learned through internet helps me to develop my skills.
-I'm also planning to do blogs and share some knowledge about my coding journey.
+I'm a Computer Science student from the Philippines, passionately building my version of the digital world one step at a time.
+I create coding projects from the ground up, tackling every aspect from planning and designing to solving real-life problems with code.
+Leveraging knowledge and resources from the internet has been crucial in developing my skills.
+I'm currently focusing on front-end development with aspirations to become a full-stack developer.

  <p align="left">